1985 24 Hours of Le Mans

-Thereafter, the Joest Porsche was untroubled, with Ludwig and Barilla driving a perfectly judged race combining speed with economy that none of the other teams could match.
-For only the second time, the same car-chassis won a consecutive Le Mans, following Ford in 1968-69.
+Thereafter, the Joest Porsche was untroubled, and Ludwig and Barilla, along with a single night-time driving stint from "John Winter" (Louis Krages), drove a perfectly judged race combining speed with economy that none of the other teams could match.
+For only the second time, the same car-chassis won a consecutive Le Mans, following Ford in 1968–69.
 Ludwig took his third overall win.
 Palmer and Weaver came back through the field and were second in the RLR Porsche.
 Third was the works Porsche of Derek Bell and Hans-Joachim Stuck, seven laps behind the winners.
 Both Lancias finished this year, in 6th and 7th, and the first non-turbo was the EMKA-Aston Martin, coming home in 11th, 14 laps ahead of the Tullius/Ballot-Léna/Robinson Jaguar in 13th.

 In his final Le Mans, Jacky Ickx finished an anticlimactic 10th as the lowest placed Porsche, after a race of constant delay.
 Despite the tighter fuel restrictions, the winning car covered 190 km (115 miles) further than they did winning the previous year.
 They recorded the second-fastest race speed ever at Le Mans, only exceeded by the 1971 race and also won the Index prize.